 Fig. 5.
 ROC Curves

-Further, the Area Under the Curve (AUC) provides a singular metric capturing the overall performance.
+Further, the area under the curve (AUC) provides a singular metric capturing the overall performance.
 An AUC closer to 1 indicates exceptional model performance, while an AUC closer to 0.5 suggests no discriminative power.
 Thus, examining the AUC for each disease can help in direct comparisons.
-In essence, the ROC analysis offers a nuanced understanding of the model's strengths and potential areas for improvement, highlighting its reliability and pointing the way for further refinements.
+In essence, the ROC analysis offers a nuanced understanding of the model’s strengths and potential areas for improvement, highlighting its reliability and pointing the way for further refinements.

 Conclusion

 This research embarked on an ambitious journey to employ data transfer techniques in deep learning frameworks for the automated detection of three specific lung cancer types.
-Leveraging Linear Discriminant Analysis (LDA), t-SNE, and PCA, the study delved deep into the realm of dimensionality reduction and feature extraction.
-Through meticulously curated datasets and rigorous methodologies, the models exhibited commendable accuracy rates: Salivary Gland-type Lung Tumors (90.5%), Pleomorphic (Spindle/Giant Cell) Carcinoma (88.2%), and Primary Pulmonary Sarcomas (91.3%).
-The ROC curve analysis further reinforced the models' robustness, with each curve gravitating towards the ideal top-left corner, suggesting high discriminative capability.
+Leveraging LDA, t-SNE, and PCA, the study delved deep into the realm of dimensionality reduction and feature extraction.
+Through meticulously curated datasets and rigorous methodologies, the models exhibited commendable accuracy rates: salivary gland-type lung tumors (90.5%), pleomorphic (spindle/giant cell) carcinoma (88.2%), and primary pulmonary sarcomas (91.3%).
+The ROC curve analysis further reinforced the models’ robustness, with each curve gravitating towards the ideal top-left corner, suggesting high discriminative capability.
 The success of these models, especially when augmented with data transfer techniques, underscores the immense potential of such an approach in real-world clinical settings.
 By bridging the theoretical prowess of deep learning with practical clinical applications, this study paves the way for enhanced early detection, thus heralding a promising era in lung cancer diagnosis and treatment.

 References